 - Calls to the public are permitted, but not required.

 - Should be added as an agenda item.

 - Public body may limit speaker's time.

-- Public body may require speakers on the same side with no new comments to select spokesperson

 - Public body may set ground rules:

 - o civility

-- o language
+- \circ language

-- o treat everyone the same
+- treat everyone the same

 5. Executive Sessions